-The DES-1048 Switch module is equipped with forty-eight ports providing dedicated 10 or 100 Mbps bandwidth.
+The DES-1048G is a stand-alone unmanaged switch.
+It is equipped with forty-eight ports providing dedicated 10 or 100 Mbps bandwidth.
 These ports can be used for connecting PCs, servers, and hubs.
-The forty-eight dual speed ports use standard twisted pair cabling and are ideal for segmenting networks into small, connected subnets.
-Each port can support up to 200 Mbps of throughput in full-duplex mode.
+The forty-eight dual speed ports use standard twisted-pair cabling and are ideal for segmenting networks into small, connected subnets.
+Each port can support up to 200 Mbps of throughput in full duplex mode.
+In addition, the Switch is equipped with two Mini-GBIC fiber optic uplink ports enabling convenient access to a server or network backbone for all the clients served by the Switch.
+This stand-alone Switch enables the network to use some of the most demanding multimedia and imaging applications concurrently with other user applications without creating bottlenecks.
+The built-in console interface can be used to individually configure each port for Speed, Full or Half duplex operation, and IEEE 802.3x Flow Control in full duplex mode.